hashgraph/hedera-sourcify/README.md

 ## Use Docker Images

+> [!TIP]
+> You may need to authenticate to the GitHub container registry `ghcr.io` using a Personal Access Token [as described here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to pull the Docker images.

 You can either use pre-built Docker images from the GitHub container repository or build the images locally.